RaphaelJ/covid-tracer/README_ESP.md

     CurrentKey = TRUNCATE(HMAC-SHA256(DailyKey, CurrentTime('YYYY-MM-DDTHH'))

 If a user reports her/himself positive to SARS-CoV-2, all the generated daily identifiers used/to be used during the infectious period will be [shared with a central server](https://covid-tracer-backend.herokuapp.com/cases.json) (from 5 days before the symptoms onset, up to 11 days after).
-Other application instances can then derivate all hourly generated keys during the infectious period, and potentially match then with any contact they previously had.
+Other application instances can then derivate all hourly generated keys during the infectious period, and potentially match then with any contacto they previously had.

 Additional measures have been taken to increase privacy:

-- Contact tracing keys are automatically removed from the phone after 15 days;
+- contacto tracing keys are automatically removed from the phone after 15 days;
 - The backend returns daily keys in alphabetical order, and only publishes them every 12 hours.
 This makes it harder to associate multiple daily keys with a single user;
 - The backend does not publish daily keys of future dates, and the apps only match contacts that occured on the day associated with the key.
 This prevents user impersonification;
 - Bluetooth signal quality is used to evaluate proximity of nearby devices.
 The algorithm is calibrated to only record identifiers of devices located in the same room;